thdud7/VTC-traffic-generator/README.md

 The necessary files for operating the VTC traffic generator include:

 1. Content library - Audio and video files that the VTC client feeds into the VTC session, generated in advance.
 Stored at [TBD].
 See [Generating a Content Library](#generating-a-content-library) if you would like to create your own content library.
 This library must be accessible by each VTC client.
 It is strongly recommended to copy the library to a shared drive that is mounted within each client virtual machine.
+A sample video and a single dialog conversation are stored in the repository [here](vtc_traffic_generator/sample_media)
 1. `vtc_generator.py` python program - This file contains both the VTC controller component and the VTC client.
 Confusingly, the VTC client actually operates as a server that listens for commands from the controller.
 This file must be on the controller machine and all VTC client machines.
 1. `controller_config_template.json` - This file is a template to construct the config file for the controller.
 This must be on the controller machine.
 1. `remote_config_template.json` - This file is a template to construct the config file for each VTC client.
 These configuration files must be on each VTC client machine.